Skip to content

 get_remaining_time(username: str) -> float

-Returns the remaining allowed time (in minutes) for the given user today.
+Returns the remaining allowed time for the given user today.
+All calculations use minutes as the base unit to match the API contract.

 get_total_time async